-Parent/Guardian: Students enrolled at the WCED ALC and are attending through their home district graduation (completion of senior year), need to have parent/guardian sign permissions and call to verify attendance.
-If a student does not have a parent/guardian active in their life, the school district will work with the student to appoint an advocate signing permissions in the best interest of the student and education.
+Parent/Guardian: Students enrolled at the West Central Education District ALC and are attending through their home district graduation (completion of senior year), need to have parent/guardian sign permissions and call to verify attendance.
+If a student does not have a parent/guardian active in their life, the school district will work with the student to appoint an advocate in the best interest of the student and their education.
 Students enrolled as a "senior plus", continuing to work on high school graduation requirements after their graduating year, are able to sign permissions and verify absences for themselves.